Sentinel lymph node biopsy (SLNB) for vulval cancer

 This test checks lymph nodes near the vulva for signs of cancer.
 It can find small amounts of cancer that cannot be felt as swelling or seen on a scan.

-The sentinel nodes are the first nodes that lymph fluid drains to from your vulva.
-This means that if the cancer has spread to nearby nodes, the sentinel nodes are the ones that are most likely to be affected.
+Lymph nodes are part of the immune system and they help protect us from infection and disease.
+Sometimes, vulval cancer can spread through the lymph nodes.
+The sentinel nodes are the first lymph nodes that fluid drains to from the vulva.
+If the vulval cancer has spread to nearby nodes, these sentinel nodes are most likely to be affected.